joycef2110/CodeceptJSLearning/README.md

 Create a new directory for the project and navigate into it

-mkdir myproject
+mkdir codeceptJSLearning
-cd myproject
+cd codeceptJSLearning

 initialize a new npm project
-npm init -y
+npm init

 Install CodeceptJS and a backend like Puppete npm install codeceptjs puppeteer --save-dev